 There’s always room for improvement, no matter how much you think you know.
-I grew up in a very multi-cultural environment and loved celebrating not only Diwali, but Eid with my Muslim friends, Navroze with my Parsi friends, Christmas and Easter with my neighbors, etc. While learning about new cultures doesn’t naturally interest everyone, I happen to have friends in the UK from different parts of the world – Malaysia, South Africa and America, to be precise.
+I grew up in a very multi-cultural environment and loved celebrating not only Diwali, but Eid with my Muslim friends, Navroze with my Persian friends, Christmas and Easter with my neighbours, etc. While learning about new cultures doesn’t naturally interest everyone, I happen to have friends in the UK from different parts of the world – Malaysia, South Africa and The U.S, to be precise.
 And I’ve realised I don’t know a lot about Judaism, so I’m learning all I can from my friend who is Jewish.
-I’m taking the time to get to know their important holidays, how they celebrate them and am making a note of them in my phone calender, along with setting an alarm, so I don’t forget to wish them on the day.
+I’m taking the time to get to know their important holidays, how they celebrate them and am making a note of them in my phone calendar, along with setting an alarm, so I don’t forget to wish them on the day.
 It is so important for the people we care about to know we take the time to appreciate and respect their cultures.

 Talk About This on Social Media